stockc/mnug/public/speakers.md

     [Patrick Bürgin](http://www.patrickbuergin.com) is a master's student in computer science at TUM and worked as an engineer for major companies.
     Coming from a JEE background, he joined the Node.js community in late 2013 and has been an advocate ever since, developing Express.js applications in industry, university and hackathons.

+*   <a name="patrickh"></a>
+    **Patrick Harb&ouml;ck**
+    atrick is a Senior Consultant at TNG Technology Consulting.
+As a Site Reliability Engineer he is currently building and operating distributed web systems with Kubernetes on AWS for a startup company.
+He uses and contributes to open-source software where possible and likes to work with Python, TypeScript, Go and modern web technologies.

 *   <a name="patrickm"></a>
     **Patrick Mulder**